Jiangsu.NET Nanjing

 General Information

-With enriched heritages and cultures, the city is often mentioned in many fascinating folk mythologies of Chinese history.
-One of the most intriguing legends, "Tale of the White Snake", was spread over generations in Chinese folklore, depicting a stunning love story of a thousand-year-age snake spirit fighting an evil monk for her marriage with her human lover.
+With enriched heritage and culture, the city is often associated with a lot of fascinating folk mythologies happened in Chinese history.
+One of the most intriguing legends, "Tale of the White Snake", was spread over generations in Chinese folklore, depicting a fantastic love story about a thousand-year-old snake spirit fighting an evil monk for her marriage to her human lover.

-Another story, circulated for Qin Shihuang, the first emperor in China (221-206 B.C.), trusted the Feng Shui (Feng Shui or Fung Shwee), a Chinese ancient geomancy method.
-Terrified with his feng shui adviser's belief that Zhengjiang's geographic outlines looked so magnificent that rebellions against his empeire might be therefore nurtured, the emperor ordered three thousand prisoners to dig a tunnel along the hills in an intention to divert the natural superpower out of the town.
-However, the tunnel only drained the water away but never damaged the land’s real soul, which three emperors and king were later raised on the land.
+The other story circulated in Chinese history for Qin Shihuang, the first emperor in the Qin Dynasty (221-206 B.C.), trusted the Fengshui (Feng Shui or Fung Shwee), a Chinese ancient geomancy method.
+He believed in Fengshui measuring that the geography of Zhenjiang was too powerful to be under his control.
+Adopted his Fengshui adviser's suggestion, the emperor ordered three thousands of prisoners to dig a tunnel along hills to intend diverting the superpower out of the town.
+However, the tunnel only drained the water away from the town but never destroy its soul, in which Zhenjiang eventually raised two emperors and a king after the Qin.

-One of the most eminent notables of Zhenjiang, Mrs. Pearl S. Buck, was an American citizen and lived in Zhejiang with her parents till her 15 years of age.
-She was winners for a Pulitzer Prize (1932) and a Nobel Prize in Literature (1938) for her books, rich and truly epic descriptions of her life and biographical masterpieces in China.
+One of the most famed notables of Zhenjiang, Mrs. Pearl S. Buck, is an American and lived in Zhejiang with her parents till her 15 years of age.
+She was the winners for Nobel Prize in Literature (1938) and Pulitzer Prize (1932) for her books, rich and truly epic descriptions of her life and biographical masterpieces in China.

 Now Zhenjiang City is a prefecture-level city in Jiangsu, with a booming economy and protected environment in Yangtze River Delta Economical Zone.
-With its legendary history, the city has become a well known historical and cultural site in China.
+With its legendary history, the city has become one of well-known historic and cultural cities in China.

 Geography, Resources and Climate